chromascopeio/pointer_event_sink/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-PointerEventSink is a Flutter widget that exposes a continuous flow of raw PointerEvents to a child via BuildContext.
+PointerEventSink is a Flutter widget that exposes a continuous flow of raw PointerEvents to a child's BuildContext.

 ## Installation